joeyday/glideguide.blog/_drafts/glidequery-perks-part-1.md

 result;  // ['INC0010001', 'INC0010002', 'INC0010003', ...]
 ~~~

-We already know using `getValue` with GlideRecord avoids this bug, but GlideQuery shines here for not having the problem in the first place.
+We already know using `getValue()` with GlideRecord avoids this bug, but GlideQuery shines here for not having the problem in the first place.

 (Note there are better ways to load values into an array with GlideQuery, so don't follow this example—I'll give you a better one in Part 3 of the series.
-Also note the real issue here is pass-by-reference combined with the way GlideRecord objects mutate when the `next` method is called, as I explained in Part 0.
+Also note the real issue is pass-by-reference combined with the way GlideRecord objects mutate when the `next()` method is called, as I explained in Part 0.
 GlideQuery not only avoids pass-by-reference but also any kind of object mutation, and that's another thing I'll cover in Part 3.)

 ### Strict comparisons are possible